Ashdod: Urban development

-The modern city of Ashdod city was built outside the historic settlement site, on virgin sands.
+The modern city of Ashdod city was built outside the historic settlement site in Rimal Isdud.
 The development followed a main development plan.
 The planners divided the city into seventeen neighborhoods of ten to fifteen thousand people.
 Wide avenues between the neighborhoods make traffic flow relatively freely inside the city.
 Each neighborhood has access to its own commercial center, urban park, and health and education infrastructure.
 The original plan also called for a business and administrative center, built in the mid-1990s, when the city population grew rapidly more than doubling in ten years.

 Three industrial zones were placed adjacent to the port in the northern part of the city, taking into account the prevailing southern winds which take air pollution away from the city.
-The plan had its problems, however, including asymmetric growth of upscale and poorer neighborhoods and the long-time lack of a main business and administrative center.
+The plan had its problems, including asymmetric growth of upscale and poorer neighborhoods and the long-time lack of a main business and administrative center.

 The city was planned for a maximum of 250,000 inhabitants, and an additional area in the south was reserved for further development.

 In 2012, a plan to build an industrial zone on part of the Ashdod Sand Dune was approved.
 The plan calls for a hi-tech industrial park, events halls, and coffee shops to be built adjacent to the train station.
 It will cover 400 dunam, including 130 dunams of built-up space, with the rest of the area being preserved as a nature reserve.
 In addition, the Port of Ashdod is undergoing a massive expansion program.

-Geography

 The Ashdod-Nitzanim sand dune nature reserve is a 20 km stretch of sand dunes on the southern outskirts of Ashdod.

 Climate

-Ashdod has a Mediterranean climate with hot summers, pleasant spring and fall, and cool, rainy winters.
-As a seaside town, the humidity tends to be high many times year round, and rain occurs mainly from November to March.
+Ashdod has a Mediterranean climate with hot summers, and cool, rainy winters.
+As a seaside town, the humidity tends to be high frequently and year round, and rain occurs mainly from November to March.
 In winter, temperatures seldom drop below 5 C and are more likely to be in the range of 10–15 C, while in summer the average is 27 C. The average annual rainfall is 510. mm.